Faculty for the Department of Educational Psychology

 Explores the student, and faculty facilitators' experience, of teaching about psychological trauma.
 Teaches clinical students and supports their training and ongoing development as counselors-in-training.
 Other research interests include: counseling andragogy, counseling effectiveness for psychological trauma and attachment trauma, cultural humility, grief and loss, and university student mental health.

 Investigates issues of access and equity for disabled people, with a special focus on systems change, research translation, and assessment.
-Note: Dr. Cawthon is not accepting new students for the 2023-2024 academic year.

 Studies the mindsets and behaviors that motivate learning, achievement and well-being; develops psychologically precise, scalable interventions to empower people, improving lives and societies.